 Identity theft isn’t limited to criminals opening credit cards and running up debt in your name — your tax return is also at risk.
-During the first eight months of 2017, over 189,000 people filed affidavits with the IRS stating they were the victims of identity theft.
-In the same time period, the Internal Revenue Service stopped an additional 443,000 false tax returns from wreaking havoc.
 Although the IRS works diligently to counteract fraudulent returns, you are the first line of defense in keeping your data and identity safe.

 Don’t make the mistake of taking action only during tax season: Stay vigilant year-round to keep your personal information safe.
 Then when tax time comes, scammers won’t already have the information they need to file a fake tax return and gain access to your money.
 Do all you can to protect your tax refund from identity theft.